Reservoir Engineering Basics

 Day three will introduce participants to the application of diffusivity equation and the application of line source solution.
 The participants will also learn about the use of well testing in determining average reservoir pressure, productivity index, permeability, and skin effect.
 The day will end with the participants learning inflow performance in oil and gas wells and nodal analysis.

 - Reservoir Drive Mechanisms

 - Principles of Material Balance Analysis

 - Immiscible displacement concepts

 On day four of this course, participants will learn about reservoir drive mechanisms and the concept of a reservoir as a single tank along with a reservoir drives limitations on the use of the material balance equation.
 During this day, participants will examine the water injection and the use of fractional flow equations.
 Participants will also discuss the recovery factors of different drive mechanisms.

-On the last day, participants will discuss the definition of reserves and the recovery factor – API correlation.
+On the last day, participants will discuss the definition of reserves and the recovery factor – API correlation by hands on exercises on RF estimations.
 During this day, estimation of oil-in-place and gas-in-place concepts will be covered.
-The day will end with hands on exercises on RF estimations.
+The day will end with use of production decline curves in reserves estimations.